azkiflay/kubernetes/README.md

     terraform destroy -auto-approve
   ```

-The EKS dashboard is viewable from the organization's AWS management and delegated administrator accounts.
+Furthermore, the EKS dashboard is viewable from the organization's AWS management and delegated administrator accounts.
 Particularly, specific steps need to be taken to enable and view the EKS dashboard as displayed in Figure 2.
     <p align="left">
     <img src="figures/eks_admin_dashboard_2.png" style="max-width:50%; height:auto;">
     </p>